Deeby follows the modern Disney method with his live-action adaptation of the 1963 Disney Classic(?), ‘The Sword In The Stone’.

-We’re back to normal programming this week, and Deeby’s gone big with a remake of Alfred Hitchcock’s 1954 thriller, Rear Window.
-Here’s some facts I’ve got for you this week:
+We’re back to normal programming this week, and Deeby’s gone big with a remake of Alfred Hitchcock’s 1954 thriller, Rear Window. (direct link) Here’s some facts I’ve got for you this week:

 Deeby pitches a Story Mode for the only game franchise he plays anymore: FIFA Football.

 Your resident Mugen, Jin and Fuu, back again for another episode! …I’m Fuu, aren’t I?
-They’ve probably made me Fuu.
-Here’s some stuff you might like:
+They’ve probably made me Fuu. (direct link) Here’s some stuff you might like: